 CASE STUDY: LINUX

-By the mid-1990s, Linux started to gain traction most notably in web hosting, network and simple database applications hosted on open source MySQL and Postgres.
-Though the use of the operating system for finance and other mission-critical systems was modest at best.
-Additionally, as the importance of web became evident, so did the need for a strong level of standardization, free of dominance by any one vendor.
-The Apache Web Server was born and provided a level playing field for web and drove a de facto web standard.
+By the mid-1990s, Linux started to gain traction, most notably in web hosting, network and simple database applications, hosted on open source MySQL and Postgres.
+However, the use of Linux for finance and other mission-critical systems was modest at best.
+As the importance of the web grew, so did the need for a strong level of standards, free of dominance by any one vendor.
+The Apache Web Server was born, providing a level playing field for the web, driving a de facto web standard.
 The extensibility of Apache via compiled modules let many developers create new features concurrently without requiring a highly coordinated or centralized development process.

 DECENTRALIZED DEVELOPMENT AND SHARED R&D

 The architecture of kernel loadable modules allowed for many groups to deliver specific subsystems without the need for a high degree of coordination.
-This allowed many disparate solutions to be developed independently to extend Linux without slowing the speed of core development.
-This collective intelligence and design made for an operating system that could meet the needs of vendors and users without locking any group out of the ecosystem.
+This meant many disparate solutions could be developed independently to extend Linux without slowing the speed of core development.
+This collective intelligence and design made for an OS that could meet the needs of vendors and users without locking any group out of the ecosystem.

 ACCESSIBILITY AND USER-LED INNOVATION

-Historically, end-users of software were left to the mercy of corporate vendors.
-These pools of users were limited by their ability to pay for the software and were often unable to have access to the underlying code.
-Features were requested and users either paid for changes or waited in hope that their feature or bug would be fixed in the next release.
+Historically, the users of software were left to the mercy of corporate vendors.
+These pools of users were limited by their ability to pay for the software, and were often not given access to the underlying code.
+Changes or requested features were either paid for, or users had to wait and hope that their feature (or bug fix) would be granted in the next release.

 “It didn’t even start by people contributing code, it was more that people started contributing ideas.
 And just the fact that somebody else takes an interest in your project – and I’m sure it’s true of other things, too, but it’s definitely true in code—and looks at it enough to actually give you feedback and give you ideas.
 That was a huge thing for me.”